 First, you’ll need a world-class website.
-If your company is going to have any presence on the internet, your website will suddenly become your first impression for every single one of your customers.
+If your company will have any presence on the internet, your website will suddenly become your first impression for every one of your customers.
 You want to make sure that all of those customers are impressed.

-At eCuras, we recognize that for any brand or business, your website is going to be the foundation of your marketing strategy.
+At eCuras, we recognize that your website will be the foundation of your marketing strategy.
 For an e-business, especially, that means your website has to connect with your customers.
-That’s why we spend time developing the story of your brand–a story your customers can fall in love with.
+That’s why we spend time developing the story of your brand-a story your customers can fall in love with.
 It’s that commitment to a human-centered model that helps our clients stand out.

 Once a user successfully finds your website, our web design and development Manhattan teams ensure that the overall experience is smooth and intuitive.
-Our designed focus on a user experience that subtly leads the user through the conversion process.
+Our design focuses on a user experience that subtly leads the user through the conversion process.

 Your website is at the heart of all this marketing activity.
-So whether you need website design in New York, NY or Bozeman, MT, you need a world-class approach to unleash the potential of your e-business.
+So whether you need website design in NYC, or Bozeman, MT, you need a world-class approach to unleash the potential of your e-business.

 As part of that world-class website, you’ll want to ensure that your customers enjoy a smooth online shopping experience.
 When you work with a company like eCuras, you’ll be able to create a store that is easy to browse, easy to use, and easy to purchase from.
 This will keep your customers coming back for more, and you’ll be able to leverage all of the marketing tools inherent in the online shopping experience to boost your sales.

-If you’re running an e-business, then it’s usually a good idea to take advantage of the cloud.
-The more you can integrate the various aspects of your business, the more responsive and automated your company will become.
+If you’re running an e-business, it’s usually a good idea to take advantage of the cloud.
+The more you can integrate your business’s various aspects; the more responsive and automated your company will become.

 There’s virtually no limit to what you can accomplish with enhanced integration, from automated payroll to inventory management and order fulfillment.
 The more you automate, the more time you can spend enacting your bigger-picture business strategies.